bk/wmk/readme.md

 - `wmk watch-serve $basedir [-p|--port <portnum>] [-i|--ip <ip-addr>]`: Combines
   `watch` and `serve` in one command.
 Synonym: `ws`.

-- `wmk clear-cache`: Remove the HTML rendering cache, which is a SQLite file in `/tmp/`.
+- `wmk clear-cache $basedir`: Remove the HTML rendering cache, which is a SQLite file in `$basedir/tmp/`.
 This should only be necessary in case of changed shortcodes or shortcode dependencies.
-Note that the cache can be disabled in `wmk_config.yaml` or on file-by-file basis via a frontmatter setting (`no_cache`).
+Note that the cache can be disabled in `wmk_config.yaml` by setting `use_cache` to `false`, or on file-by-file basis via a frontmatter setting (`no_cache`).
+A synonym for `clear-cache` is `c`.

 ## File organization